hyperium/tonic/SECURITY.md

 # Security Policy

-tonic uses the same security policy as the [Tokio project][tokio-security].
+tonic (and related projects in hyperium) uses the same security policy as the [Tokio project][tokio-security].

 ## Report a security issue